Jimmy Neutron (franchise): Television series

 The Adventures of Jimmy Neutron, Boy Genius (the first series): Throughout the show, various mishaps and conflicts occur on these adventures, as Jimmy's various inventions go awry.
 The series was well-received.
 DNA Productions retooled their pipeline when moving from the film to the TV series, to reuse assets for the episodes.
 Some of the programming team at the studio programmed a special code that allowed the animators to animate scenes in Maya, which can then be rendered in Lightwave.
 This helped the team keep up with the deadline and avoid going over budget.

 Planet Sheen (the second series) was a spin-off focusing on Sheen.
 Originally designed as a series called Red Acres, it was unrelated to Jimmy Neutron, but after multiple network rejections, including Cartoon Network and Disney Channel, the series was re-developed to what would become Planet Sheen.
 The series was not well received by fans, but critics had mixed reviews.

 Specials

-The Jimmy Timmy Power Hour is a trilogy of television crossover specials set between the universes of the animated television series The Fairly OddParents and The Adventures of Jimmy Neutron, Boy Genius.
-The saga consists of The Jimmy Timmy Power Hour, The Jimmy Timmy Power Hour 2: When Nerds Collide, and The Jimmy Timmy Power Hour 3: The Jerkinators, which premiered on Nickelodeon between 2004 and 2006, and were subsequently released to home video.
+The Jimmy Timmy Power Hour is a trilogy of television crossover specials set between the universes of the animated television series The Adventures of Jimmy Neutron, Boy Genius and The Fairly OddParents.
+The saga consists of The Jimmy Timmy Power Hour, The Jimmy Timmy Power Hour 2: When Nerds Collide!, and The Jimmy Timmy Power Hour 3: The Jerkinators!, which premiered on Nickelodeon between 2004 and 2006, and were subsequently released to home video.
 The specials combine multiple types of animation, using traditional 2D animation for the segments set in the Fairly OddParents universe and CGI for the Jimmy Neutron segments.